2024 Solingen stabbing: Reactions

 On 30 August, Germany deported 28 Afghan nationals to Afghanistan after two months of negotiations with Qatar as a mediator.
 All individuals were males and convicted criminals, and each received €1,000.

 Influenced by the stabbing, the state of Thuringia in late August granted its district governments the right to declare no-weapons zones in certain public places, and Bavaria declared in early September its intention to do the same.
 Similar measures had already been taken in other German states years before the stabbing.

 Criminologist Dirk Baier of the Zurich University of Applied Sciences warned that stricter laws were unlikely to root out knife assaults, saying that they were ineffective against young perpetrators and that there had to be enough checking personnel in the proposed weapons-ban zones.
 He called the stabbings a "social problem" that had to be addressed with social measures.
-When interviewed by the press service of the Evangelical Church in Germany, social psychologist Andreas Zick of the University of Bielefeld called for a thorough analysis of the terror, a deepened analysis of potential perpetrators, a careful assessment of options for the possibility of implementation from a legal viewpoint – something that he saw as having been neglected by parties in the middle of the political spectrum in the past –, and most of all, care for the victims and their relatives.
+When interviewed by the press service of the Evangelical Church in Germany, social psychologist Andreas Zick of Bielefeld University called for a thorough analysis of the terror, a deepened analysis of potential perpetrators, a careful assessment of options for the possibility of implementation from a legal viewpoint – something that he saw as having been neglected by parties in the middle of the political spectrum in the past –, and most of all, care for the victims and their relatives.
 The Gaza war had, according to Zick, already increased the risk of violence in Germany and other European countries.
 He said that the Solingen attack would yield information on where the violence came from and which old and new ideologies played a role in this.

 The government measures to reduce support for rejected asylum seekers as announced on 29 August, were watered down by SPD and Green party MPs who stated that they wanted to prevent rejected asylum seekers from becoming homeless and impoverished.
 After the new regulation from mid October, support can now only be stopped if there are no obstacles blocking rejected asylum seekers from leaving.
 After a meeting of the Bundestag's interior ministry committee, where the changes were discussed, opposition members called the measures "pointless" while a police union representative called them a "mockery" of the victims of Solingen.

+Josefine Paul, Minister for Children, Youth, Family, Equality, Refugees and Integration in NRW since 2022, declared on 27 January 2026 she would give up the office.
+Pressure on her had been rising in the days before her decision, after an SMS surfaced she allegedly sent a day after the stabbing, in which she asked her staff details about Issa al Hassan.
+At the same time, she made no public statements regarding the attack for several days, while being on a working visit to France.
+The opposition had complained that the SMS in question had not been made available for the committee of inquiry beforehand.